Learn about the Greater Prescott Area by clicking on the links below to view the websites.

 Healthcare and Education

 Yavapai Regional Medical Center and the Veterans Administrative Hospital, along with many other healthcare professionals provide excellent healthcare.
 The award winning Prescott Unified School District has over 5300 students and spans from preschool to high school.
 If you are seeking a higher education, you have a choice of Yavapai College, Prescott College, or Embry Riddle Aeronautical University.
-Northern Arizona University, a four year University, is located in Flagstaff, only an hour and a half away.
+Northern Arizona University, Arizona State University and University of Arizona all have satalite campuses in Prescott & Prescott Valley.

 The Grand Canyon

 Approximately 96 miles from Prescott, and a lot of spectacular scenery, is the Grand Canyon National Park.
 The Grand Canyon is known worldwide for it spectacular colored rock and its overwhelming size.
 The park includes over 1.2 million acres and receives over 5 million visitors per year.
 The rims are forested with Ponderosa Pines, Blue Spruce, Fir and Oaks.
 The vegetation in the valley is much more desert-like.
 The floor of the canyon is usually about 35 degrees warmer than the rims.